e4lime/unity-gamejam-template/README.md

 Doesn't contain 3d party libraries, will a package manager in the future (Unity seems to be making one atm).
 Works for Unity 2017.02

+## Structure
+/unity-project-folder/ is the unity project folder.
+Create or use the folders outside /unity-project-folder/ to store your asset editor files (blender or photoshop files etc).

 ## Guide
 * Clone or fork it
 * Go through the checklists below